Beautiful Iron

 Created by a blacksmith to help other blacksmiths, this website is unlike any other.
 The photos of forges and design theories cannot be found anywhere else on the internet.
 The photos show blacksmith's forges (hearths) from around the world.
 Many professional shops and a few museum shops that tried to recreate period blacksmith shops.
 Often people who have seen my work will ask specific details of how I make my tools, built a coal forge, and learned the trade.
 More often still they ask me how they can learn the art and where, how, and what to get to set up a little shop of their own.
 The result was that I often needed to carry about 60 pounds of books and photos and videos everywhere I went.
 Many of these photos and other references are now posted here on this website so friends can find them at their own leisure and I no longer must carry so much stuff around with me.

 Local cooling forged animal head.My background.
-My name in the SCA is Hans Schlosser.
 I'm an ornamental blacksmith or gatesmith working on all sizes of wrought iron ornamental gates and railings and other items.
 I am also a mechanic and for those of you who just have to ask, yes I shoe horses- with a preference for heavy draft horses.
 Gates and decorative work are my main focus along with draft horse shoeing and manufacturing heavy duty hardware and repairing machinery used with draft horses.

 UPDATES